 Mushara Lodge – Outpost

 Today we enjoy another full day in this incredibly diverse national park where we have the chance to see an abundance of wildlife.
 Etosha also has some 340 species of birds of which one third are migratory.
 Among the migratory species, the European bee-eater is possibly the most popular sighting.
 The game reserve is also home to the world’s largest bird, the ostrich, and the heaviest flying bird, the kori bustard.

 After breakfast we travel through the Park, exiting at the King Nehale Gate, before continuing north-west to Ondangwa, 80km from the border with Angola.
 Ondangwa is a bustling town and one of the two main centres in the Oshana Region of northern Namibia.
 One of the highlights today is a visit to the Ongula Traditional Homestead, a village of the Ovambo people, the largest ethnic group in the country accounting for just over half the population.
 We have the opportunity to interact with the villagers and learn about their traditional customs and life style.

 Today we head west towards the mighty Kunene River which forms the border with Angola.
 Winding through a primeval landscape, the Kunene is characterised by thundering waterfalls, white-water rapids and tranquil streams.
-On arrival at Ruacana we check into our lodge and later enjoy a sundowner cruise on the river.
+We follow the river downstream to our lodge and later enjoy a sundowner cruise on the river.

 Kunene River Lodge